GigabiteLabs/AirAPI_Mac-Dist/README.md

 ## Releases

-- 0.1.0, build 1: Pre-alpha releae of test bench & telemetry demo
+- 0.1.0, build 1: Pre-alpha releae of test bench & telemetry API project for Nreal Air.

 ## How to install